It’s that time of year again. It’s time to design the annual employee survey.

 After some time, they may question whether their current organization values their skills and whether they should consider a different organization with the resources they need to succeed.

-As Managing Americans notes, this often comes down to a misalignment in perspectives.
+This often comes down to a misalignment in perspectives.

 Employees are focused on maximizing their individual contributions while employers are focused on staying in line with their budget.

-While fiscal responsibility is important, your organization doesn’t want cost-cutting to come at the expense of employee morale (which leads to the even more expensive phenomenon of employee turnover).
+While fiscal responsibility is important, your organization doesn’t want cost-cutting to come at the expense of employee morale (which leads to the even more expensive phenomenon of high employee turnover).

 An annual check-in helps you assess how many employees feel they don’t have the tools they need to succeed and whether a change is needed.